New Zealand work visas

 3. Essential Skills Work visa

-• Your occupation must appear on the Essential Skills list.
+- Your occupation is on the Essential Skills list

-• You must have the necessary skills and experience to perform the job functions.
+- You have the necessary skills and experience to perform the job’s functions

-• Your remuneration must be according to the ANZSCO level of your occupation.
+- Your remuneration is according to the ANZSCO level of your occupation

 4. Partner of a New Zealand Work Visa Holder